sztal/pathcensus/docs/sections/installation.rst

     pip install pathcensus

-The current (unstable) development version can be installed directly from the `github repo`_
+The current development version (not guaranteed to be stable) can be installed directly from the `github repo`_

 .. code-block::